nocturneC/DS4002_CaseStudy/README.md

 # Materials

-The materials folder contains helpful resources to aid in understanding ARIMA and how to define its parameters.
+The materials folder contains helpful resources to understand the context of the motivation and to aid in understanding ARIMA and how to define its parameters.